mlgred1205/Hybrid_Imputation_for_Missing_Values/README.md

 ## III.
 DATA ANALYSIS
-1. Click on one of the three "Hybrid_Imputation_X.R" files to begin the data analysis and this will open the script in a window above the R console.
+1. Click on one of the three ".R" files to begin the data analysis and this will open the script in a window above the R console.

 2. To run the script, make sure the blinking cursor is in that window and hold control (or command for Mac) + A to select all.
 Once script is highlighted in blue, hit the run button (green arrow) above the script window.